-- It comes in 6 colors and features a first-in-class conical mesh coil that is tapered at the top to condense the airflow and provide thick, smooth vapor production and enhanced flavor.
+- It comes in 6 colors and features a first-in-class conical mesh coil.
+It is tapered at the top to condense the airflow and provide thick, smooth vapor production and enhanced flavor.

 - It also has enhanced wicking characteristics by way of a special, thicker mesh and dual-layered cotton.
 This allows the nexMesh sub-ohm tank to have reduced wicking time and generate consistent flavor even over multiple large direct-to-lung hits.

-- Included in the nexMesh package is a 4ml PCTG flat tank that is shock-proof and an additional 5.5ml ‘bubble’ glass tank made from borosilicate glass (pyrex).
+- The nexMesh package includes a 4ml PCTG flat tank that is shock-proof and an additional 5.5ml ‘bubble’ glass tank made from borosilicate glass (pyrex)./li>

-- The nexMesh is the first tank to offer 3 adjustable airflow vents that allow for increased and consistent airflow and also offers a thread-less, pull-out design for coil swaps.
+- The nexMesh is the first tank to offer three adjustable airflow vents.
+It allows for increased and consistent airflow and also provides a thread-less, pull-out design for coil swaps.

 - It also features a slide-top design for refilling the tank with a silicone rubber membrane to protect against spillage.

-- The box contains the OFRF nexMesh sub-ohm tank, one 0.2ohm A1 mesh coil (which is proprietary to OFRF and comes pre-installed in the tank) usable in the 75-85W range and another 0.15ohm SS316L Mesh Coil intended for use in Temperature Control mode (between 350-450 degrees Fahrenheit).
+- The box contains the OFRF nexMesh sub-ohm tank, one 0.2ohm A1 mesh coil (proprietary to OFRF and comes pre-installed in the tank) usable in the 75-85W range 0.15ohm SS316L Mesh Coil intended for use in Temperature Control mode (between 350-450 degrees Fahrenheit).
 Both these coils are made from dual-layered organic cotton.